No degree without a connection - transition from school to work in NRW (KAoA)

 Career Guidance

-For all students in middle school Systematic career guidance begins in the eighth grade.
+For all students in lower secondary school Systematic career guidance begins in the eighth grade.
 During this process, students’ individual strengths, aptitudes, and interests are identified step by step—regardless of gender.
 The homeroom teacher at the school organizes the career guidance process.

 For young people with (severe) disabilities, entering the workforce is often particularly challenging.
 If additional support is needed for career guidance, this Information Sheet An initial overview of the funding priorities: